Hansol Jung: Wild Goose Dreams

 Wild Goose Dreams is a love story between a North Korean defector, Nanhee, and Minsung, a South Korean Goose-father, who meet online.
 Jung wrote the first thirty pages in Korean before translating them into English.
 Wild Goose Dreams premiered in 2017 at La Jolla Playhouse in San Diego under the direction of Leigh Silverman.

 Wolf Play

 Wolf Play is about a Korean boy who is adopted in American and is "re-homed" after the original adoptive parents have a biological baby.
 He is then "second-chance-adopted" by a lesbian couple.
 In the play, the boy, Jeenu, believes himself to be a wolf but is really a puppet.
 Jung was inspired to write Wolf Play after reading a news article about Facebook and Yahoo groups used by some adoptive parents to re-home their adopted children, usually from other countries.
 Wolf Play premiered in March 2019 at the Artists Repertory Theatre in Portland, Oregon.

+Merry Me

+Merry Me is a queer sex comedy that plays with and references 17th century restoration comedies, Angels in America, Sappho, and Euripedes, among others.
+It follows Lieutenant Shane Horne, who attempts to convince the others on her naval base that her therapist's conversion therapy, invented by Horne, has turned her straight in a riff off The Country Wife, so she can spend time with married women.
+Merry Me premiered off-Broadway at the New York Theatre Workshop in 2023 under the direction of Leigh Silverman.